pranitastudent/T-shirt-Shop-Project/README.md

 <li> Try to submit an empty form - error messages flag up to show empty fields (hence form validation)
 </li>
 <li> Try to submit a form without completing the reCAPTCHA task - error message for invalid reCAPTCHA flags up</li>
-<li> Try to submit a form with all fields filled in and reCAPTCHA task completed - success message indicates message has been sent, HTTP Response code 200 seen on Network tab of Chrome Dev Tools</li>
+<li> Try to submit a form with all fields filled in and  tick reCAPTCHA - success message indicates message has been sent, HTTP Response code 200 seen on Network tab of Chrome Dev Tools</li>

 </ul>